 Lung Cancer Screening

 A study conducted by the National Cancer Institute proved that screening people at high risk of lung cancer with low-dose CT scans reduced mortality from lung cancer by 20 percent.
 Our lung cancer screening program offers those at high risk of lung cancer the opportunity to screen and diagnose lung cancer before symptoms develop through use of a low-dose computed tomography (CT) scan.

 Find out if you're a candidate for lung cancer screening.

 Specialized Centers for Lung Cancer Care

-The Chest Cancer Research and Treatment Center at Baylor Charles A. Sammons Cancer Center – Dallas is the only program of its kind in North Texas.
+The Chest Cancer Research and Treatment Center at Baylor Scott & White Charles A. Sammons Cancer Center – Dallas is the only program of its kind in North Texas.
 The specialists at the center use advanced techniques to provide expert care for lung cancer.